Taíno: Present

-Histories of the Caribbean traditionally describe the Taíno as extinct, due to being killed off by disease, slavery, and war with the Spaniards.
+Histories of the Caribbean traditionally describe the Taíno as extinct, killed off by disease, slavery, and war with the Spaniards.
 Contemporary scholarship is more ambivalent, accepting that some degree of Taíno cultural heritage survives in the Caribbean, though many disagree on the extent and meaning of this.
-Many Caribbean people also have a degree of Indigenous descent, usually on the maternal side.
-Present-day peoples with Caribbean Indigenous heritage may identify as Taíno, Taíno descendants, or other localised terms, and often come from rural mestizo communities such as the jíbaro.
+Many Caribbean people have a degree of Indigenous descent, usually on the maternal side.

+Present-day peoples with Caribbean Indigenous heritage may identify as Taíno, Taíno descendants, or other localised terms, and often come from rural communities such as the jíbaro of Puerto Rico or Jamaica's Yamaye.
 Although Taíno was originally an exonym, contemporary descendants of the Taínos have begun to reclaim the name and publicly assert a shared Taíno Caribbean-Indigenous identity.
 They typically describe traditions that have been passed on in secret to evade enslavement or persecution.
 Groups advocating this point of view are sometimes known as Neo-Taínos—though this is not usually a term they use to describe themselves—and are also established in the Puerto Rican communities located in New Jersey and New York.
 A few Taíno groups are pushing not only for recognition but respect for their cultural assets.

-Scholars who remain sceptical that Taíno culture survived in recognizable form point to the process of mestizaje or creolisation as evidence of the modern Taíno's actual origins.
-Most Taíno descendants argue that this is evidence for their continued survival, rather than evidence against it, since creolization allowed their culture and identity to persist while evolving and adapting.
-According to Antonio Curet, this part of the modern Taíno argument is frequently ignored by sceptical scholars, even though, as he believes, creolization itself "does not disprove the claims of indigenous survival".
-Curet suggests, however, that modern Taíno views about creolization may downplay the contribution of European and especially African heritage, and that this may be seen as anti-African sentiment.
+Scholars who remain sceptical that Taíno culture survived in recognisable form point to the process of mestizaje or creolisation as evidence of the modern Taíno's actual origins.
+Most Taíno descendants argue that this is evidence for their continued survival, rather than evidence against it, since creolisation allowed their culture and identity to persist while evolving and adapting.
+According to Antonio Curet, this part of the modern Taíno argument is frequently ignored by sceptical scholars, even though, as he believes, creolisation itself "does not disprove the claims of indigenous survival".
+Curet suggests, however, that modern Taíno views about creolisation may downplay the contribution of European and especially African heritage, and that this may be seen as anti-African sentiment.
 Other scholars, such as Pedro Ferbel-Azcarate, dispute this, suggesting that Taíno identities are part of an ongoing process of resisting a Eurocentric mestizo identity which already ignores both African and Indigenous heritage.

 Despite the recorded extinction of the Taíno across the Caribbean, historian Ranald Woodaman says the survival of the Taíno is supported by "the enduring (though not unchanged) presence of Native genes, culture, knowledge and identity among the descendants of the Taíno peoples of the region".
 He also notes the Indigenous and African heritage of communities such as the Maroons, and how these remained distinct from the larger populations while honouring their Taíno predecessors.
 Taíno-derived customs and identities can be found especially among marginalised rural populations on the Caribbean islands such of Cuba, the Dominican Republic, Jamaica and Puerto Rico.